pippim/pippim.github.io/index.md

 string "Accepted".
 When `accepted:` is nil (empty) then no text appears.

-Finally at the bottom you see one of the most powerful features of Pippim's automataed blog pages:
+Then you see one of the most powerful features of Pippim's automataed blog pages:

 [🔍 See Original Answer on Ask Ubuntu](https://askubuntu.com/questions/1039357/a-timer-to-set-up-different-alarms-simultaneously/1039377#1039377).